 If you have bleeding or receding gums or believe you may have gum disease, contact Family First Dental today to schedule a checkup and cleaning.
 As a practice that has upheld a “Tri-Cities Tradition of Trusted Care” for more than 25 years, Family First Dental is committed to your excellent oral health.

 A procedure known as gum grafting is commonly used to treat root exposure resulting from receded gum tissue.
-Tissue is removed from the roof of the mouth or from gum tissue near the tooth and stitched into the area needing gingival repair.
+The tissue is removed from the roof of the mouth or from gum tissue near the tooth and stitched into the area needing gingival repair.

 Learn more about Periodontal Disease and Dental Lasers by clicking the buttons below.